bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

-bc-birth-date-business-dates | A Period extension for effective dates bc-death-date-business-dates | A Period extension for effective dates bc-death-date-flag-business-dates | A Period extension for effective dates bc-address-validation-status | A code that represents the address validation status.
+bc-birth-date-business-dates | A Period extension for effective dates bc-death-date-business-dates | A Period extension for effective dates bc-death-date-flag-business-dates | A Period extension for effective dates bc-validation-status | A code that represents the address validation status.
 This will be part of every Patient.address bc-gender-business-dates | A Period extension for effective dates

 ##### Terminologies, CodeableConcepts, Codes and Value Sets